pydata/xarray/doc/installing.rst

   numpy >=1.17.
 - **all other libraries:** 12 months

-The above should be interpreted as *the minor version (X.Y) initially published no more than N months ago*.
+This means the latest minor (X.Y) version from N months prior.
 Patch versions (x.y.Z) are not pinned, and only the latest available at the moment of publishing the xarray release is guaranteed to work.

 You can see the actual minimum tested versions: